-The majority of our leadership positions require a degree in science, technology, engineering or math (STEM).
+Many Marathon Oil jobs, including the majority of our leadership positions, require a degree in science, technology, engineering and math (STEM) subjects.
 We compete with a variety of companies and industries to attract and retain a diverse workforce from the available STEM graduates.
-According to a 2017 U.S. Department of Commerce Economics and Statistics Administration report, women held 47 percent of all U.S. jobs in 2015, but only 24 percent of STEM jobs.
-In addition, women made up about 30 percent of all STEM degree holders, but only 19 percent of workers holding engineering degrees.
-API reported in 2016 that the oil and gas and petrochemical industries will offer nearly 1.3 million job opportunities by 2025 and nearly 1.9 million by 2035.
-Of these, 38 percent will be filled by African American and Hispanic workers and 16 percent by women by 2035.
+According to a 2017 U.S. Department of Commerce Economics and Statistics Administration report, women held 47% of all U.S. jobs in 2015, but only 24% of STEM jobs.
+In addition, women made up about 30% of all STEM degree holders, but only 19% of workers holding engineering degrees.
+API projected in 2016 that the oil and gas and petrochemical industries will offer nearly 1.3 million job opportunities by 2025 and nearly 1.9 million by 2035.
+Of these, 38% are expected to be filled by African American and Hispanic workers and 16% by women by 2035.

 In 2018, women and under-represented minorities accounted for 28.1% and 33.3% of the Marathon Oil workforce, respectively.
 The company recruits interns and graduates in STEM fields primarily on the campuses of Texas A&M University, University of Texas, University of Oklahoma and University of North Dakota.
 We broaden the pool of diverse job candidates by reaching out to local student chapters of the Society of Women Engineers, the National Society of Black Engineers, the Society of Hispanic Professional Engineers, LGBTQ Engineers and other organizations.
 Additionally, we use digital methods to recruit diverse job candidates at approximately 17 universities.